 1. Find the right leader

 The right leader is someone who is trustworthy, competent, capable and of the right stature for the challenge.
-The team leader ideally is someone experienced in being both a member and a leader of Cross Functional Teams.
+The team leader ideally is someone experienced in being both a member and a leader of Cross Functional teams.

 2. Have qualified people in their roles

 People and their relationships are incredibly important to innovation.
 How much more effective do you think your most productive contributor is in relation to your average contributor?
-Whether you think this ratio is high in your organization or not, no one can argue that individuals make a huge difference.
+Whether you think this ratio is high in your organization or not, no one can argue the fact that individuals make a huge difference.
 Teams consist of people and it’s imperative to get the chemistry right.

 3. Ensure their roles are clear